Herea Te Heuheu Tūkino I: The name Te Heuheu

 When Te Rangi-pūmamao of Ngāti Parekāwa died in the territory of Ngāti Maniapoto, the local people wanted to take the body back to his home for burial, but the journey proved too hard, so they buried him in a cave at Kaiwha on the northwestern corner of Lake Taupō.
 Several years later, Herea led a group to Kaiwha to search for Te Rangi-pūmamao’s bones.
 This proved to be a difficult task because they were hidden by brushweed (māheuheu) that had grown up around the cave, but they found them and took them to Waihaha, where they were reburied in Oruawaikaha Cave.
 When Herea’s wife Te Rangiaho, who was pregnant at the time, was told about this, she declared that she would name the child Te Heuheu, in honour of the brushweed that had protected Te Rangi-pūmamao.
 At the same time, she gave Herea the name Te Rangi-māheuheu, shortened to Te Heuheu, and the name has become the family name of his descendants.

 Tūhoe–Ngāti Tūwharetoa War

 At the outbreak of the Tūhoe–Ngāti Tūwharetoa War, Herea was already leader of Ngāti Turumakina.
 He raised a war party and marched to fight off the Tūhoe invasion, but did not manage to join up with the Tūwharetoa forces before the Battle of Orona, where they suffered a devastating defeat.
 Therefore, he brought his forces to Motutere, home of Te Rangi-tua-mātotoru, the elderly paramount chief, and began preparing the village’s defences.
-An attack never took place because Te Rangi-tua-mātotoru managed to broker a peace with Tūhoe.
+No attack ever took place because Te Rangi-tua-mātotoru managed to broker a peace with Tūhoe.